 If those five clients all, at once, say that they don’t need any work from you for a month, you’ve just earned enough money to survive that month while you quietly search for new clients.

-The likelihood is, however, that you won’t have a month’s worth of work from five clients and then nothing at all.
+The likelihood is that you won’t have a month’s worth of work from five clients and nothing at all.
 Instead, you’ll have a week of work from one client, then a week from two others, then a week from one more, and around you go.

 6) Set Aside Time for Admin

-One of the first, and most important, skills to master as a fledgeling freelancer is admin management.
+One of the first, and most important, skills to master as a fledgling freelancer is admin management.
 Admin takes more time than you think.
 It’s also unpaid labour.

 Make sure to properly allocate time for invoicing, chasing invoices, and keeping on top of your finances.
 One day down the line, you may be in the position to outsource some admin tasks to a VA (virtual assistant).
 But, for now, prioritise building your own skills in this area.

 Do not underestimate the time it takes to do admin.
 It’s easy to spend a full workday on admin and nothing else.
 You may sometimes see jokes on Twitter about the mental strength it takes to send an email and, if you don’t connect with that joke right now, you soon will.